The title is a little scary, but it’s a question that many sufferers of the disease have on their minds but are too

 In addition to the cancer risks, people with this disease have a higher risk of developing numerous life-changing diseases or conditions.
 Such conditions include psoriasis, diabetes, arteriosclerosis, and even mental health issues such as depression.

-Although numerous researches link higher mortality rates with Dupuytren’s, this data may be inconclusive.
+Although numerous research studies link higher mortality rates with Dupuytren’s, this data may be inconclusive.
 A number of doctors say that enough research has not been done on this specific disease to give reliable facts.